nickboldt/jbosstools-versionwatch/README.md

 NOTE: If you did a headless or by-hand install, move those installs into whatever folder you set with `-Dvwatch.installationsDir` below.

-NOTE: If you used `install.jbds.sh` then the `-INSTALL_FOLDER` parameter should be used to set the folder into which you're installing.
+NOTE: If you used `install.devstudio.sh` then the `-INSTALL_FOLDER` parameter should be used to set the folder into which you're installing.
 That folder should be the same as the one you specify with `-Dvwatch.installationsDir` below.

 #### Run versionwatch